sigsum/ansible/roles/yubihsm_connector/README.md

 yubihsm-connector
 =================
 An ansible role that installs Yubico's [yubihsm-connector][].

 The package-provided `yubihsm-connector.service` is disabled.
 Instead, this role manages one or more YubiHSM connector instances through `yubihsm-connector@.service`.

+Optionally, periodic monitoring of if a given YubiHSM device is plugged in can be enabled.

 [yubihsm-connector]: https://developers.yubico.com/yubihsm-connector/